Using x-ray sensors on huge power shovels, MineSense sends IoT data to Oracle Autonomous Database, which helps mines run more precise operations.

 We are fundamentally a data company.
 The data we produce, combined with our advanced machine learning algorithms, is at the very core of the value we generate for mines.
 We needed a powerful platform to demonstrate and deliver that value, which we now have.Jeff More, CEO, MineSense

 Each year, the world’s largest mining operations evaluate many potential efficiency solutions.
 Only a few get chosen.
 MineSense has succeeded, and earned awards as a leader in clean tech, by showing mining companies how they’ll quickly get value.
 Oracle Autonomous Database, which runs on Oracle Cloud Infrastructure, is at the center of this success.
 MineSense places rugged x-ray devices on massive power shovels at the mine face.
-These grade the ore in every bucket to optimize the downstream use of power and water to extract the ore while minimizing the waste generated.
+These devices tap into the serverless capabilities of OCI Functions to grade the ore in every bucket to optimize the downstream use of power and water to extract the ore while minimizing the waste generated.

 MineSense’s small IT team used Oracle Autonomous Data Warehouse to lower DBA workloads by 65% while still providing large numbers of users, such as mining engineers, geophysicists, and data scientists, a high-performance database platform to analyze the IoT data.